marc094/Parallax-Paradox/README.md

 -Platform enemies go back to the initial position after a given time not being in alert -Spawn enemies from TMX file

+NEW CONTENT FOR THE NEXT PATCHES:

+-Audio Fx
+-Background music
+-Intro scene
+-UI
+-Controls image
+-Transition animation
+-Decoration in parallax

 MIT License